Home page > Topics > Persons

 Nikolay Barabanov

-At the beginning of the 1930ies N. Barabanov takes up pedagogical activities, actually being a supervisor of theatre studio with a special curriculum including such courses as diction, eloquence, logical reading.
+At the beginning of 1930s N. Barabanov started pedagogical activities and became a supervisor of a theatre studio with a special curriculum including such courses as diction, eloquence and logical reading.

-He prefered to play classical roles based on the works of famous Russian and foreign writers (F. Dostoevsky, W. Shakespear, A. Pushkin, M. Gorky).
+He preffered to play classical roles based on the works of famous Russian and foreign authors (F. Dostoevsky, W. Shakespeare, A. Pushkin, M. Gorky).

 Related illustrations